Gershon Legman: Autobiography

 On September 5, 2016, Book One of Gershon Legman's autobiography became available as a print-on-demand, two-volume set, carefully edited by Judith Evans Legman (G. Legman's widow), under the title I Love You, I Really Do.
 On March 8, 2017, Book Two appeared in a third volume, under the title Mooncalf, which continues the story of Legman's life up to the eve of World War II.

 Book Three, World I Never Made, was released in a fourth volume in August 2017.
 A fifth volume, Musick to My Sorrow, was published in March 2018, and a sixth volume, Windows of Winter & Flagrant Delectations, appeared in October 2018.

-Evaluation
+The seventh and last volume, "The Book of Moones" was published on Amazon, as were the others, in 2022.

+Legacy

 Legman was in many senses a radical, but never identified with the movements of his time, decrying the sexual revolution, for example, in The Fake Revolt (1967), and leaving countless irascible obiter dicta on such topics as women's liberation, rock and roll and the psychedelic movement's use of mind-altering substances.
 However, he said he was the inventor of the famous phrase "Make love, not war", in a lecture given at the Ohio University in 1963.
 He remained essentially an individualist and an idealist: "I consider sexual love the central mystery and central reality of life", he wrote.
-And "I believe in a personal and intense style, and in making value judgements [sic].
+And "I believe in a personal and intense style, and in making value judgements.
 This is unfashionable now, but is the only responsible position".
 Mikita Brottman offers the consensus view of Legman as, in many ways, his own worst enemy, exacerbating his rejection by the academic community with vitriolic attacks upon it.

 In Bruce Jackson's view "Legman is the person, more than any other, who made research into erotic folklore and erotic verbal behavior academically respectable" and who made accessible to other scholars material that scholarly journals had long been afraid to publish.

-Gershon Legman died February 23, 1999, in his adopted home country, France, after several years of debility, and a week after suffering a massive stroke.

-Legman's sexuality
+Personal life

 According to historian George Chauncey's book Gay New York: Gender, Urban Culture, and the Making of the Gay Male World, 1890–1940, Legman was gay and is credited with having invented the vibrating dildo when he was only twenty.
 However, Mikita Brottman holds that he was exclusively heterosexual, accounting for both the abandonment of his proposed volume on fellatio as well as, possibly and in some measure, for his contempt for Alfred Kinsey.
 He was married for many years to Beverley Keith (died of lung cancer, 1966), married briefly to Christine Conrad, ended by annulment, then to Judith Evans.

+Death

+Legman died February 23, 1999, in Bar-sur-Loup, France, where he had been residing, a week after suffering a stroke.